Compact Optimization Learning for AC Optimal Power Flow: Preliminaries

-Model~\ref{model:acopf_simple} presents a simplified version of the AC-OPF formulation.
-A more detailed AC-OPF formulation can be found in \cite{babaeinejadsarookolaee2019power}.
-Let $\cN$ be the set of bus indices, $\cE$ be the set of transmission line indices, $\cG$ be the set of generator indices and $\cL$ be the set of load unit indices.
-Both $\cG$ and $\cL$ are the subsets of $\cN$.
+\tb{ Model~\ref{model:acopf_simple} presents the AC-OPF formulation \cite{babaeinejadsarookolaee2019power}.
+The power network can be represented as a graph $(\cN,\cE)$ where $\cN$ denotes the set of bus indices containing generators and load units, and $\cE$ is the set of transmission line indices between two buses. $(lij)\in\cE$ where $l$ is a branch index connected from node $i$ to node $j$.
+The set $\cE^R$ captures the reversed orientation of $\cE$, i.e., $(lji)\in\cE^R,\:\forall (lij)\in\cE$. }

-An AC power generation $S^g=\pg+i\qg$ is a complex number, where the real part $\pg$ is an active power generation (injection) and the imaginary part $\qg$ is a reactive power generation.
-An AC voltage $V=\vm\angle\va$ can be represented by a voltage magnitude $\vm$ and a voltage angle $\va$.
-The objective~\eqref{eq:acopf_obj_simple} of the problem is to minimize the sum of quadratic cost functions $c_i(\cdot)$ with respect to the active power generations $\pgi,i\in\cG$.
-Constraints~\eqref{eq:acopf_cnst_pgbound_simple}, \eqref{eq:acopf_cnst_qgbound_simple}, and \eqref{eq:acopf_cnst_vm_simple} capture the bound constraints on the variables $\pg$, $\qg$, and $\vm$, respectively.
-Constraint~\eqref{eq:acopf_cnst_thermal_limit_simple} ensures that the apparent power does not exceed its limit $\bar{s}_{ij}$ for every transmission lines.
-This constraint is also called thermal limit.
-Constraints~\eqref{eq:acopf_cnst_balance_p_simple}, \eqref{eq:acopf_cnst_balance_q_simple} ensure that, at each bus, the active and reactive power balance should be maintained.
-Here, $\cG_i$ represents the set of generator indices attached to the bus $i$.
-Constraints~\eqref{eq:acopf_cnst_flowp_simple}, \eqref{eq:acopf_cnst_flowq_simple} represent the active and reactive power flows at each transmission line, which are governed by \emph{Ohm's law}. $g_{ij}$ and $b_{ij}$ denote the branch conductance and susceptance of the branch $ij$, respectively.
-For the sake of simplicity, in what follows, the input parameters and the optimal solution to the AC-OPF are denoted by $x$ and $y^*$ respectively, with $x:=\{\pd,\qd\}$ and $y^*:=\{\pgo,\qgo,\vmo,\vao\}$.
+\tb{A generator output $S^g=\pg+j\qg$ is a complex number, where the real part $\pg$ is an active power generation (injection) and the imaginary part $\qg$ is a reactive power generation.
+An AC voltage $V=\vm\angle\va$ is represented by a voltage magnitude $\vm$ and a voltage angle $\va$.
+The objective function ~\eqref{eq:acopf_obj_simple} minimizes the sum of quadratic cost functions $c_i(\cdot)$ with respect to the active power generations $\pgi,i\in\cG$.
+At the reference bus $r$, the voltage angle is set to zero as defined in constraint~\eqref{eq:acopf_cnst_refva}.
+Constraints~\eqref{eq:acopf_cnst_pgbound}, \eqref{eq:acopf_cnst_qgbound}, and \eqref{eq:acopf_cnst_vm} capture the bounds on variables $\pg$, $\qg$, and $\vm$, respectively.
+Constraints~\eqref{eq:acopf_cnst_flow1}, \eqref{eq:acopf_cnst_flow2} represent the complex power flow for each transmission line, which is governed by \emph{Ohm's law}.
+Here, $Y_l$, $b_l^c$, and $T_l$ are the series admittance, line charging susceptance, and transformer parameter at each branch $l$, respectively.
+Constraints~\eqref{eq:acopf_cnst_balance} ensures that, at each bus, the active and reactive power balance are satisfied.
+Here, $Y^s$ is the bus shunt admittance and $\cG_i$ represents the set of generator indices attached to the bus $i$.
+Constraints~\eqref{eq:acopf_cnst_thermal_limit} capture the thermal limits and ensure that the apparent power does not exceed its limit $\bar{s}_{ij}$ for every transmission line. }

+\tb{ For the sake of simplicity, in what follows, the input configuration parameters and the optimal solution to the AC-OPF are denoted by $x$ and $y^*$, respectively. }